phcdevworks/phcdevworks-members/README.md

-### PHCMembers(2019) (Membership & Directory Engine) Documentation
+### PHCDevworks-Members (Membership & Directory Engine) Documentation
-PHCMembers(2019) rails engine to manage membership information and directory listings.
+PHCDevworks-Members rails engine to manage membership information and directory listings.

 * Fast setup of membership and web directory modules.
 * Directory and listings manager with a web directory API.